yugabyte/ybu/TFE/YBU-59/YBU-59.md

 The Name tag helps you identify the resources and objects that you create.
 As a matter of practice, always specify a value for the **Name** tag using a recommended naming convention.
 The recommended naming convention in this lab encapsulates the object type, you as a the creator, and the region and/or availability zone where the resource or object exists.

-### Why name resources?
+### Why name my resources?
 You are responsible for terminating and deleting your cloud resources.
 Therefore, you need to be able to easily identify the resources and objects that you create.
 Using the recommended naming convention, you will easily be able to identify what is yours among possibly hundreds of objects in the AWS account.

 > **Warning:** To avoid accidentally terminating or deleting the incorrect resources, please embrace the practice of using a recommended naming conventions.
-Don't be the new team member that deletes the resources for a live POC !!!
+Don't be the new team member that deletes the resources for a live PoC!!!

 ### Recommended naming convention